mmilunicmobile/RoboPiLink/README.md

 ```
 python3 rplsetup.py pi raspberrypi
 ```
 but replace `pi` with the username for your pi and `raspberrypi` with the hostname of your RaspberryPi.
 This will likely ask for the password to your RaspberryPi as it needs to ssh into it.
+The RaspberryPi **must** be running Raspbian.

 ## Manual Install